CBI conducts searches in connection with power project graft case flagged by Satya Pal Malik | Law-Order

 - India

+Officials on Wednesday said the search operations are spread across two places in Srinagar, five in Jammu, five in Delhi, three in Mumbai, and one in Patna at the premises of middlemen and associates involved in the project.

-During the probe, the CBI has detected some financial transactions between the accused public servants, including the then Chairman Chenab Valley Power Projects (P) Ltd Navin Kumar Chaudhary, officials said.
+In its three-month probe, the CBI has detected some financial transactions between the accused public servants, including the then Chairman of the Chenab Valley Power Projects (P) Ltd Navin Kumar Chaudhary, and middlemen, leading to a fresh round of searches, officials said.

+''During the investigation, evidence was found revealing the alleged role of middlemen, including the then chairman, and financial transactions between these middlemen and public servants, and accordingly, searches are being conducted at 16 locations,'' CBI spokesperson RC Joshi said.

-The agency is conducting searches at the premises of Rupen Patel, Chairman and Managing Director of Patel Engineering Ltd in Mumbai, Vijay Gupta and Amrendra Kumar Singh among others, officials added.
+The agency is conducting searches at the premises of Rupen Patel, Chairman and Managing Director of Patel Engineering Ltd in Mumbai, Vijay Gupta, and Amrendra Kumar Singh among others, officials added.
+Malik, who was the governor of Jammu and Kashmir between August 23, 2018, and October 30, 2019, had claimed he was offered a Rs 300-crore bribe for clearing two files.

+''After going to Kashmir, two files came to me (for clearance), one belonging to Ambani and another to an RSS-affiliated man who was a minister in the previous Mehbooba Mufti-led PDP-BJP coalition government and claimed to be very close to the prime minister (Narendra Modi),'' Malik had said.

+''I was informed by secretaries in both the departments that there is a scandal and I accordingly canceled both the deals.
+The secretaries told me that 'you will get Rs 150 crore each for clearing the files' but I told them that I have come with five kurta-pajamas and will leave with that only,'' Malik had told a gathering at an event at Jhunjhunu in Rajasthan in October last year.
+In its FIR about the alleged malpractices in awarding a contract for the civil works package of the Kiru hydroelectric power project registered in April this year, the CBI had said guidelines related to e-tendering were not followed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)